Email: [email protected]

 BlackRapid product of choice: Double Breathe

 Age you took your first photo?
+What camera did you use?
 My first camera was a Sony Digital Mavica MVC-something with a diskette slot.
 Anyone remembers the diskette?!
 A few years after I bought my first pro camera, a Canon 20D.
 I had a bunch of Canon cameras after that until I switch to Nikon in 2015.
 I now use a Nikon D5, Nikon D810, and I also have a Sony a9.

 What is your dream photoshoot?
 I don’t think I have one dream photoshoot.
 I’d say I have some ideas/projects in my mind I want to accomplish, and once I scratch one off the list I always add another one.
 That’s my way to stay motivated and always challenge myself.